Hard Ceramic Element Holders Make L&L Kilns More Durable

 - Although the exact cost of maintenance savings is hard to calculate - it can add up to major savings in time and money.

-Fixes the Fundamental Problem of Electric Kilns
+Ceramic Holders Fix the Fundamental Problem of Electric Kilns

 - Most electric kilns have grooves routed in the firebrick for the elements to lay in.